ghing/nicar_ocr/README.md

 * [tesseract](https://github.com/tesseract-ocr/tesseract/wiki) is our OCR engine.
 It was first developed by HP but for the last decade or so it's been maintained by Google.

 * [ImageMagick](http://www.imagemagick.org/script/command-line-processing.php) is an open source image processing and conversion power tool.
+You can think of it like a command-line photoshop.
+In this tutorial, we'll be using the `convert` command.
+As I mentioned earlier, command-line tools do one thing and one thing only, so the command is sort of like the "save as" functionality of Photoshop.

 * [Ghostscript](https://www.ghostscript.com/index.html) is an interpreter for PDFs and Adobe's PostScript language.
+We don't use it directly, but it can be needed by some of the other tools.

 ## Files